Muin Bseiso: Significant achievements

 His works have been translated into English, French, German, Russian, Azeri, Uzbek, Italian, Spanish, Japanese, Vietnamese, and Persian.
 Mu'in Bseiso was awarded the Afro-Asian Lotus Prize for Literature and was the vice Editor in Chief of the Lotus magazine issued by the Afro-Asian Writers' Association.
-Additionally, he was the recipient of the Palestinian Dir' Al-Thawra (درع الثورة) (translated: Revolution Shield).
+Additionally, he was the 1979 recipient of the Palestine Liberation Organization Dir' Al-Thawra (درع الثورة) (translated: Revolution Shield).